Neglect: guidance for professionals

 - Protect a child from physical and emotional harm or danger

-- Ensure adequate supervision (including the use of inadequate caregivers)
+- Ensure adequate supervision (including the use of inappropriate caregivers)

-- Ensure access to appropriate medical care or treatment
+- Ensure access to appropriate medical or dental care

 - Neglect toolkit (In-depth version)